Illinois Compiled Statutes

 the final decision to accept or decline

-early intervention services.
+early intervention services, including whether accepted services are delivered in person or via telehealth services.
 A decision to decline such services shall

 not be a basis for administrative determination of parental fitness, or